ErnestWinata/flatiron-phase-2-project/README.md

 1. Clone the project repository to your local machine.

-2. Open a terminal and navigate to the project directory.
+2. Open a terminal and navigate to the project directory: landmark-app

 3. Install the project dependencies by running npm install